Self-preservation: Group

 When scaled in the opposite direction, Hughes-Jones makes the argument that "social groups that fight each other are self‐sustaining, self‐replicating wholes containing interdependent parts" indicating that the group as a whole can have self-preservation with the individuals acting as the cells.

-He makes an analogy between the survival practices such as hygiene and the ritual nature within small human groups or the nations that engage in religious warfare with the complex survival mechanisms of multi-cellular organisms that evolved from the cooperative association of single cell organisms in order to better protect themselves.
+He makes an analogy between the survival practices such as hygiene and the ritual nature within small human groups or the nations that engage in religious warfare with the complex survival mechanisms of multicellular organisms that evolved from the cooperative association of single cell organisms in order to better protect themselves.

 Instrumental convergence

 In the field of artificial intelligence, the concept of instrumental convergence holds that sufficiently intelligent agents have a tendency to pursue a similar set of intermediary subgoals such as self-preservation, as they instrumentally help accomplish final goals.
-Stuart J. Russell illustrates this point by stating that a robot whose only goal would be to fetch coffee would have an incentive to preserve itself, as "it can’t fetch the coffee if it’s dead".
+Stuart J. Russell illustrates this point by stating that a robot whose only goal would be to fetch coffee would have an incentive to preserve itself, as "it can't fetch the coffee if it's dead".
 Other proposed instrumental goals include resource acquisition, self-improvement, and goal-content integrity.